 Alternatively, hard-surface cutting mats made from glass and other hard materials allow blades to skim over the surface, rather than cutting into it.
 They do not feature self-healing qualities and may dull the blades of cutting tools over time.

 Double-sided cutting mats offer greater usefulness, as users can flip them over and work on the other side.
-A 5-ply cutting mat provides two soft outer layers on each side of a thicker inner layer.
-A 3-ply cutting mat features a single outer layer on either side of a hard core layer.
+A five-ply cutting mat provides two soft outer layers on each side of a thicker inner layer.
+A three-ply cutting mat features a single outer layer on either side of a hard core layer.
 Both designs provide durability and extend the life of these self-healing cutting mats.

 Most cutting mats include measurement markings, grid lines, and cutting guidelines for specific angles and shapes imprinted on their surfaces.
 Some double-sided cutting mats feature a wide array of cutting guidelines with distinct sets of grid lines on both sides.
 DIYers may flip these mats to reveal the desired angles and shapes for their projects.